 But it wasn’t always like that.
 The park was built where a former gravel pit used to be.
 Back in 1910, its owner, Franz Körner, hand it over to the city of Rixdorf with the condition that the future park had to carry his name.
 It was an offer the city couldn’t refuse, and this is how Körnerpark got its name.

 The construction work took place between 1912 and 1916 in a Neo-baroque style.
-This was the chosen style because the idea was to surround the neighborhood with something special and adorned.
+This was the chosen style because the idea was to surround the neighbourhood with something special and adorned.
 This way, they expected the area to be developed with beautiful buildings that would match the park.
-This lasted until the Second World War when the park suffered with increased dilapidation and damage.
+This lasted until the Second World War when the park suffered from increased dilapidation and damage.

 Schierker Str.
 8, 12051